Monday, 9 May 2022

 I GROW KHARKOL PATA!

-The above proves how much I love the family designated dishes with KHARKOL / GHATKOL PATA!
-Until date, I could not get the exact English term of it; they say it is one type of Arum / Taro Leaf, not the usual one!
+That proves how much I love the family's dishes made with KHARKOL / GHATKOL PATA!
+I could not get the exact English term of it; they say it is one type of Arum / Taro Leaf, not the usual one!
 West Bengal sells it during the monsoon months.
 If you stay in the interiors of Bengal and have some wildly grown greens around you; you can easily spot them growing amidst them!
-People just pick & cook rustic dishes with it, even with smaller prawns!
+People pick & cook rustic dishes with it, even with smaller prawns!

 IN THE ROADS OF A FIVE STAR ISLAND, I DISCOVERED KHARKOL / GHATKOL PATA!